 The WA Minister for Environment will consider the EPA’s assessment report and any appeals before determining, in consultation with other ministers and decision-making authorities, whether the project should be allowed to proceed, and if so, under what conditions.

-If the WA Minister for Environment determines that a proposal may be implemented, a Ministerial Approval Statement is issued with a set of conditions and procedures that the proponent must comply with to proceed.
+If the WA Minister for Environment determines that a proposal may be implemented, a Ministerial Statement is issued with a set of conditions that the proponent must comply with to proceed.

 Learn more about the WA environmental approvals process at the EPA website.